kottans/mock-repo/README.md

 I know that you are than me.

-## Hi Guys!

-I'm Nastia!
-Thanks for the course :)

----

 ## Hi Everyone! 😁

 My name is Taras.
 I am glad that there is such an opportunity to get on an interesting course and meet nice people.